 Amanda works as both a practicing midwife at Lakeland Midwifery Care, Inc. and Associate Director at the Florida School of Traditional Midwifery.
 For more than a decade, Amanda has been dedicated to Florida midwifery.
 As the founding Board President, she is excited to unite midwives around a common goal--protection of autonomous midwifery practice in Florida.

 Board Vice President

 Abby Reichardt is a lifelong local of North Central Florida.
 She is currently a senior midwifery student at The Florida School of Traditional Midwifery, and also holds a Bachelor's Degree in Family, Youth and Community Sciences from the University of Florida.
 She has been a birth worker in the Gainesville area since 2010, and loves working with local families to provide supportive and safe birth options.
 She spends most her time attending birth and advocating for Midwifery in Florida.
 Outside of Midwifery work, she enjoys the rivers and springs of North Florida, listening to (and singing) music, and sharing time with family and friends.
-Abby lives on a farm out of town complete with chickens, dogs, cats, her husband and their beloved home-born son.
+Abby lives in the Gainesville area with her husband, two children, dog, cats and chickens.

 CORI DUARTE, LM, CPM